Janesville forward DeStefani makes NCAA DI commitment

-The Janesville Jets, proud members of the North American Hockey League (NAHL), are pleased to announce that forward Cade Destefani has committed to play NCAA Division I hockey for the Western Michigan University Broncos of the National Collegiate Hockey Conference (NCHC).
+The Janesville Jets, proud members of the North American Hockey League (NAHL), are pleased to announce that veteran forward Cade Destefani has committed to play NCAA Division I hockey for the Lindenwood University Lions.

 “To get my commitment in the final week of the season was very special,” said Destefani.
 “It just shows that if you trust in the process and go about every day trying to win each day, the results will come, and I couldn’t have done it without my teammates and coaches.”

 On the backend of his third and final year in the NAHL and second with the Janesville Jets, Destefani made his commitment at the end of the 2021-22 regular season.
 It was a long, winding journey for “Dez,” who initially made a commitment to Western Michigan University last season in Janesville.

 Destefani’s first year in the NAHL began in 2019 with the Northeast Generals.
 In 12 games, Dez earned two points and notched 20 penalty minutes.